TO FULLY ENJOY THIS STORY, READ PART 1 HERE

 “He has the audacity to mock pain!
 He has the audacity to mock my pain!”

-Ola rose and tried in vain to stop him from breaking more stuff.
+Ola rose up quickly and tried in vain to stop him from breaking more stuff.

 “They killed my sister!
 And still have the audacity to mock my pain!
 They’ll pay!
 I say you will all pay!”